xockcin/siena-farms/NOTES.md

 Actually, it is premature to even think about potential box item menus.
 All you need to be able to do at first is add items.
 I should begin by doing the back4app tutorial.

 I have spent most of the afternoon reading the Back4App documentation, and I think it will be just the thing for me to build my backend.
 There is some more stuff I need to read, but pretty soon it will be time for me to think a little more carefully about how I actually want my backend to work.
 That will be for tomorrow.

+# 7/4/21

+Let's talk backend.

+The first thing the backend needs to do is serve the box item data.

+A box is just an array of box items.
+Each box item is an object with the properties enumerated above.
+All the app front-end needs to do is get that array of objects and use it as props.
+Simple.

+But the next question is, how to get that box item data into the database to begin with?
+For that I suppose I will need to also build out another, web-based front end for the admin.
+There are probably nice premade templates, but before I go looking for one I need to think about exactly what I want it to do.

+I am thinking that the database will actually look like an array of boxes.
+I said before that a box is an array of box items, but now I'm thinking that actually a box is an object consisting of an array of items and a date.
+The app will automatically load the most recent box, but the others will be accessible as well.

+So let's say I am the admin.
+How do I load up a box?
+I suppose I would start by hitting the "create new box" button.
+That brings me to a screen with a form.
+Let's say there is a form on the right and a rectangle on the left.
+I type in all the data about the item, and then hit the "add item" button, which adds the item into the rectangle and clears out the list.
+A classic entry-level react project.

+Then, of course, there is the part where you actually publish the box to the server.

+I'm still not sure that I'm going to use Back4App.
+Firebase might be a better choice.
+I'll need to spend some time researching Firebase.

+It might not actually make all that much of a difference.
+I'm sure they both offer all the features I need.

+Regardless - what I need to do probably is build out a little web app that looks slightly nice and makes it easy to post items to the box.
+Then I can change the React Native app so that it pulls its box item data from the database instead of having it hard-coded.